bitails/zixo-connect/README.md

 secondPartyPublicKeyHex
 ```

-These are the data provided by the merchant to the client via the QR code.
+These are the data the merchant provides to the client via the QR code.

 At this stage, the client encrypts its publicKeyHex, ivHex, and callId using the public key and ivHex provided by the merchant and sends them to the merchant to establish secure communication.